North Carolina man shoots 2 sisters, father and himself in incident initially thought to be explosion

 Police responded Wednesday to 911 calls describing gunshots, a fire and an apparent explosion

-A North Carolina man shot and killed his father and two teenaged sisters before shooting himself in what officials initially believed to be a house explosion on Wednesday, according to local reports.
+A North Carolina man shot and killed his father and two teenaged sisters before shooting himself in what officials initially believed to be a house explosion on Wednesday, authorities confirmed to Fox News.

-Lenoir Fire Chief Kenneth Hair fold Fox News on Wednesday that firefighters discovered the four deceased people inside the home, which endured "some fire damage on the main level" and "minimal fire damage" in the attic and basement, leading authorities to believe the incident had been "some sort of explosion."
+The Lenoir Police Department and the Lenoir Fire Department responded to 911 calls describing gunshots and a fire on Wednesday and discovered the four deceased and a "large fire" at the scene that the fire department initially described as "some kind of explosion."

-Police discovered the four deceased, including shooter Ronald "Jimmy" Ward, 29; Ronald Ward, 58; Katlyn "Katie" Ward, 18; and Emily Ward, 15, inside the house that had been set ablaze, officials told Fox 46 Charlotte.
+"Subsequent information and evidence gathered during the course of the investigation revealed that the suspect, Ronald James Ward (29 yoa) shot his sisters and father before intentionally setting the home on fire and shooting himself," the department said in a Thursday situation update.

 4 DEAD IN POSSIBLE NC EXPLOSION, INCLUDING FATHER AND 3 CHILDREN: REPORT

-The Medical Examiner's Office will determine their exact cause of death, the outlet reported.
+Police say the incident does not "appear to be a random act and no suspects are being sought at this time" as Jimmy Ward was the only suspect.

-Police responded Wednesday to 911 calls describing gunshots, a fire and an apparent explosion, according to Fox 46.
+Upon arrival at the home, "officers immediately attempted to render medical attention to the victims, but they had already succumbed to their injuries," police said in the Thursday update.

-An unnamed pastor who spoke with Fox 46 Charlotte Wednesday and who was familiar with the family in question said the Ronald Ward had taken his wife out for infusion treatments and returned home when the explosion killed him, his two daughters and his son, according to the outlet.
+The medical examiner's office will determine their exact causes of death.

 CLICK HERE TO GET THE FOX NEWS APP